Get,

 The following may be some of the potential uses of Zucchini for human health.

-1. Potential uses of Zucchini for wounds:
+1. Potential Use of Zucchini for Wounds

 Pumpkin seed oil is the oil obtained from the seeds of Zucchini.
-It is shown to have wound healing potential in rats.
+It is shown to have wound-healing potential in rats.
 This might be due to the presence of high amounts of fatty acids.
 Although pumpkin seed oil might be promising in healing wounds in animals, their use in humans is yet to be confirmed.1

-2. Potential use of Zucchini for urinary tract infections (UTIs)
+2. Potential Use of Zucchini for Urinary Tract Infections (UTIs)

 Zucchini might help relieve the lower UTIs symptoms due to enlargement of prostate (benign prostatic hyperplasia).
 In a review done by Damiano, it was found that Zucchini resulted in potential improvement of urine flow and quality of life.
 1

-3. Potential use of Zucchini for stress urinary incontinence
+3. Potential Use of Zucchini for Stress Urinary Incontinence

 The seed extract of Zucchini along with 2 other components (Equisetum arvense and Linum usitatissimum) was tested for its potential to help with stress urinary incontinence (SUI) in women.
 In a small study of 86 women it was found that their introduction of Zucchini seed extract might be the reason for decreased visits to the bathroom and leaks (urinary incontinence).
 However, few women reported adverse effects such as headache, flatulence and gastric discomfort.
 Therefore, more research is required to prove these claims.1

-4. Potential use of Zucchini for stomach worm infestation
+4. Potential Use of Zucchini for Stomach Worm Infestation

 Studies to show the effect of Zucchini against parasitic worms known as nematodes infesting both humans and livestock.
 A study to see the effectiveness of the various extracts of Zucchini (hot water extract, cold water extract and ethanol extract) on two such parasites (C. elegans and H. bakeri) showed that all these extracts contain bioactive compounds like cucurbitane, amino acids, fatty acids, etc. which might act against C.elegans and H.bakeri.1

-5. Potential use of Zucchini for cancer
+5. Potential Use of Zucchini for Cancer

 The potential of Zucchini to prevent DNA damage and its anti-genotoxicity is extensively researched in humans.
 It might have a potential to curb the growth of cancer cells which might be due to its possible anti-proliferative and antioxidant activities.
 However, it is not promising a cure or prevention for cancer by any means.
 Moreover, a serious condition such as cancer must be diagnosed and treated by a doctor.
 Therefore, kindly consult a doctor for sound medical advice related to the subject.3

-6. Other potential uses of Zucchini
+6. Other Potential Uses of Zucchini

 Zucchini might have the potential to be useful for the following as well: